 Weaving, then, becomes an act of synthesis; cloth, an embodied story, coded and complete.

-Adele Stafford is an artist based in Hillsborough, North Carolina.
+Adele Stafford is an artist based in Northern California.
 She began this project in 2013 and hand weaves each piece on her Ahrens Violette mechanical dobby looms.